Table Of Contents

 FinOps Tools: Which FinOps Solutions Are Best for Getting Started?

 There is a growing number of FinOps tools you can use today.
 We’ve covered 5 top FinOps platforms you can adopt immediately here.
-Here are a few you can consider for getting started.
+Here are a few you can consider to get started.

 1. AWS Cost Explorer

-Cost Explorer is available to all AWS customers for free.
-If your requirements are relatively straightforward, and you don’t need cost visibility across complex, variable infrastructure, Cost Explorer might be enough for you.
+Cost Explorer is free to all AWS customers.
+If your requirements are relatively straightforward and you don’t need cost visibility across complex, variable infrastructure, Cost Explorer might be enough for you.

 The tool features dashboards, rightsizing, Savings Plans recommendations, and cost anomaly alerts.